andrebask/thesis/10 - chapter5.md

 Other Scheme implementations, such as Racket or Guile, provides an extended version of this procedure that allows to set prompt tags and handlers.
 That extended version could be in theory implemented in Kawa modifying `TopLevelHandler` to support custom handlers.

 #### `call-with-continuation-barrier`
 Another procedure that we can provide is `call-with-continuation-barrier`.
-It applies a function with a continuation barrier between the application and the current continuation, than returns the result of the function call.
+It applies a function with a continuation barrier between the application and the current continuation, then returns the result of the function call.
 Morover, it do not allow the invocation of continuations that would leave or enter the dynamic extent of the call to `call-with-continuation-barrier`.
 Such an attempt causes an exception to be thrown.

 ```scheme
 	(define-namespace <CH>